saint1729/pas-appmaker/README.md

 ### byForm

-Examples of how to create applications where HTML form fields are how users prefer to request resources.
+A few examples of how to create applications where HTML form fields are how you would prefer users to request their resources.

 ```
 pas-appmaker byForm1 --select --ncpus --mem --place --application --executable --arguments --logging